A while back, I made $1,000 selling an old broken laptop on eBay.

 I didn’t want to make the mistake of setting an arbitrary price based on emotions, or not knowing what the hot keywords are for describing these shoes.

 Here’s how I researched:

-- Looked at the top 5 ecommerce sites selling the product.
-This gave me the price AND, more important, lots of details about the shoe and the brand to put in the description to make it look super professional.
+- Looked at the top 5 e-commerce sites selling the product.
+This gave me the price, AND more importantly, lots of details about the shoe and the brand to put in the description to make it look super professional.

 - Saw the item I have has one major distinction — a hard-to-find color.
 I’ll highlight this in the description.

 Note: It’s hard to Google “value of broken laptop,” but in this case, Ramit’s damaged computer was making $0 sitting on his shelf.
 Remember the tip about pricing at $0.99 we heard from our power seller — It’s always better to make some money from your item than to get all emotionally attached to it and not make any at all.